henrybw/WispAccelerometerDriver/README.md

 Less important stuff:

-* `accel_registers.h`: All the ADXL346 registers declared as a constants.
+* `accel_registers.h`: All the ADXL346 registers declared as constants.
 (These are generated from accel_registers.txt, which was in turn copied/pasted from the ADXL346 data sheet.)
 * `main.c`: Simple test program for exercising the accelerometer API.

 Notes